-George Brooks of the University of California-Berkeley has conducted numerous research products regarding the production of lactate in the body (Brooks, 2018).
+George Brooks of the University of California-Berkeley has conducted numerous research studies regarding the production of lactate in the body (Brooks, 2018).
 In his later research, he specifically looked at the role of lactate in cell signaling.
-He found that intense exercise high levels of intracellular lactate stimulate some of the positive fitness adaptations that occur in reaction to such training (Brooks, 2018).
+He found that during intense exercise, high levels of intracellular lactate stimulate some of the positive fitness adaptations that occur in reaction to such training (Brooks, 2018).
 Notably, high concentrations of lactate trigger the production of free radicals in genes that are associated with mitochondrial biogenesis (Brooks, 2018).
-When an athlete works at high intensities and accumulates intracellular lactate, he or she stimulates the muscle cell to produce more mitochondria which enhances the body to burn lactate and other fuel more efficiently in the future.
-Research indicates that the highest lactate exposures take place in workouts consisting of three to five at VO2max velocity separated by two to three active recoveries.
-An athlete’s VO2max velocity is approximately the fastest speed he or she can maintain for 10 minutes.
+When an athlete causes excess lactate to be produced, they are stimulating the muscle cell to produce more mitochondria which enhances the muscles' ability to efficiently burn fuel aerobically, including excess lactate.
+Research indicates that the highest lactate exposures take place in workouts consisting of three to five minutes at VO2max separated by two to three active recoveries of equal duration.
+An athlete’s VO2max velocity is approximately the fastest speed they can maintain for 10 minutes (Matt Fitzgerald, PodiumRunner, 2010).

 When it comes to lactate in exercise and endurance performance, we should learn to love, and rely on our lactate.
 It is not a toxin that slows us down, it is a fuel that keeps us going and sends signals to our muscles to build back better and stronger so we can go further for longer in the future.